The Cultural Politics of Childhood on Bangkok’s Margins

 - Offers startling new insights into how ideas of “parenthood” and “infantilization” shape Thai political culture.

 - Its child-centered analysis has the potential to produce fresh understandings of contemporary Southeast Asian societies.

-What does childhood mean in contemporary Thailand?
-What constitutes childhood in a slum?
-How does childhood figure in the construction of national citizenships?
-Rich in ethnographic detail, this fascinating, engaging and illuminating study explores the daily lives, constraints, and social worlds of children born in the slums of Bangkok, and their ways of defining themselves in relation to a range of governing technologies, state and non-state actors, and broad cultural politics.
-It does so by interrogating the layered meanings of “childhood” in slums, schools, Buddhist temples, Christian NGOs, state and international aid organisations, as well as social media.
+This fascinating study explores the daily lives, constraints and social worlds of children born in the slums of Bangkok.
+It examines how slum children define themselves – and are defined by others – in relation to a range of governing technologies, state and non-state actors, and broad cultural politics.
+It does so by interrogating the layered meanings of ‘childhood’ in slums, schools, Buddhist temples, Christian NGOs, state and international aid organisations, as well as in social media.